gilbh/PyHiddenGUI/README.md

 This is an ideal solution for programs that open a GUI screen for the user to set up a certain set of parameters and then execute something.
 With PyInvisibleGUI, the program can load a preconfigured setting of the GUI and immediately start to execute.
 All updates to Multiline Elements will appears in stdout (via `print`).

 The code will run the same but without creating any GUI.
 You are not required to change anything in the code and you can switch back and forth between PySimppleGUI and PyInvisibleGUI seamlessly.
-All the Elements will contain the same values and `update()` will store new values in them.
+All the Elements have the same values and are retrievable using `sg['element_name'].get()` or `sg.element_name.get()`, and similarly updated with the method `update()`, just like PySimppleGUI.

 ## Installation
 You can install PyInvisibleGUI by downloading the file [PyInvisibleGUI.py](https://github.com/gilbh/PyInvisibleGUI/blob/main/PyInvisibleGUI.py) in this repository.